oszuidwest/rpi-umpx-decoder/README.md

 - Download and run the install script with the command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/rpi-umpx-decoder/main/pisetup.sh)"`

 # How to configure MicroMPX
+- If you want monitoring via UptimeRobot, add the contents of `allowlist.txt` to the MicroMPX configuration file

 [WIP]